-Understanding the annoyance of the phrase and knowing that it is the last thing we need to hear when our child is screaming in our ear, I will never say it to another parent.
+Understanding the annoyance of the phrase, and knowing that it is the last thing we need to hear when our child is screaming in our ear, I will never say it to another parent.
 When we are about to lose it, we desperately want the moment to end.
 I have been there, so I get it.
 But to be honest, I really am trying to cherish every moment.
 Yes, even the messy ones because it’s all a part of a much bigger picture.
-The wonderful moments come together with the chaotic ones and it all fits so perfectly and then in a second, it’s gone.
+The wonderful moments come together with the chaotic ones and it all fits so perfectly.
+Then in a second, it’s gone.

-As much as I hate this phrase as the next parent, this phrase has helped me keep my sanity.
+As much as I hate this phrase, it has helped me keep my sanity.
 I cling to it desperately when my little one is fighting sleep at three in the morning and I am trying to stay awake.
 It swings like a pendulum in front of me, reminding me that even in these tough moments, the clock keeps ticking.
-As time continues, her endless wails will turn into sassy arguments and door slams, and then eventually a packed-up car as she heads out into her own life.
+As time continues, her endless wails will turn into sassy arguments and door slams, and then eventually a packed-up car as she heads out to her own life.
 Before I know it, my baby won’t be a baby anymore.
 She will be grown, and I will be reminiscing about these moments.
 Trying to remember the sound of her sweet giggles and the image of her little toes.
-Her shrieks of pleasure, and even her cries, will only be echoes in my memory.
+Her shrieks of pleasure, and even her cries.
+All of it will only be echoes in my memory.

 So, I am cherishing every moment because I know all too well how fast a moment can fly by.